linde/pg-puzzle/readme.md

 * TODO change the name of some of the `solve.go` files all over
 * TODO have log levels for server stuff
-* TODO containerize the app for the server and rest server
+* TODO enable GET for the rest server instead of POST